Supporterino/TSP_SE1/src/main/reporting/README.md

 Application will show all charts generated from a created test database
-    currently not working because information on how a Scenario needs to be modeled is missing DemoApplication will use Demo classes to show off charts with random data
+    currently not working because information on how a Scenario needs to be modeled is missing DemoApplication will use Demo classes to show off charts with random data can be executed to see what filled charts will look like